 10 am – 4 pm, with free admission for all. $10 parking per vehicle for non-members still applies.

-10 a.m. – 12 p.m. or 1 p.m. – 3 p.m.
-Tickets will be available for purchase at our facility the day of the event; $10 for the first child and $8 for additional siblings.
+10 a.m. – 1 p.m.
+Tickets will be available for purchase at our facility the day of the event; $10 per child.
 Limited availability so be sure to arrive early!
+Private party room is also available for a 45 minute rental for $50.
+You can book the party room by calling into the office or by email.

 Whether you want to brave the outdoors, or skate in a temperature controlled rink, you’ll have a blast on the ice!